 Computer Vision Lab

-The course will start with an info event where the organization of the course will be presented in details.
+The course will start with an info event where possible projects are suggested.
 All the students interested in this

 course should therefore attend the info event.

 INFO EVENT: FRIDAY, SEPTEMBER 21, 11:00h, CNB G 110.

 The goal of this course is to learn to develop a computer vision system and to gain hands-on-experience.
 Important components of a computer vision system, like camera systems, camera interfaces, image processing libraries, camera calibration etc., will be explained tutorial-like first and then used in projects to get in-depth understanding.

 This year's course is focused on mobile computer vision on Android devices.
 Each student or small teams of students will work on one project throughout the semester.

 Grading will be based on the implementation, the final demo and written report.
 The final deadline for the course projects is December 21, and a mid-term presentation has to be held on November 9.
 Projects which have reached 60% of the functionality and show a working demo version on the mid-term presentation get a bonus on their final grade.

 There are no formal prerequisites, Computer Vision I or II or 3D Photography are however recommended.

 During this course students need to participate in tutorial sessions and carry out a project.
 At the beginning of the course tutorials will be held.
 Each student gets assigned one topic and works constantly over the whole semester towards the goal of his project.